tsmx/json-traverse/README.md

 // }
 ```

-### Example 3: convert a more complex object to a collapsable HTML list
+### Example 3: convert a more complex object to a collapsible HTML list

 ```js
 const htmlObj = {